bcapptain/dockernymous/README.md

 **DON'T use it if you rely on strong anonymity**!

 ## News
+[13.10.2018]
+I completely changed the overall function logic of the script hence there are improvements in useability and stability.
+The look of the menu was improved.

+These NEW function were added:

+1. Option to keep the containers running and restore them later:
+You now have the choice to keep the containers running on exiting.
+This of course will speed up the start time of the whole script.
+For privacy reasons I keep the containers "self destroyable", so if you manually stop them or reboot your system they are gone nevertheless.

+2. (Re)start TOR from menu

+3. Stop TOR from menu

+Enjoy!
+Bcapptain

 [17.05.2018]
 Switched from Debian to Alpine as gateway image/container!